chizzletaz/MSP2-TriviaQuiz/README.md

 3. Different player modes -> Add practice mode (the user can choose the category and difficulty level).
 4. Indication of category and difficulty in practice mode.
 5. An option to choose the next question.
+6. A modal after each level in challenge mode to notify the user the are going to a higher level.
-6. Option to switch between dark and light mode.
+7. Option to switch between dark and light mode.

 ## **Structure Level**